rxliuli/site/packages/v5/src/data/privacy/webstore.md

 ## Introduction

-Welcome to our Chrome extension.
+Welcome to our browser extension.
 We are committed to protecting your privacy and ensuring the security of your personal information.
-This Privacy Policy explains how we collect, use, and protect your information when you use our Chrome extension.
+This Privacy Policy explains how we collect, use, and protect your information when you use our browser extension.

 ## Information We Collect